tarantool/metrics/doc/monitoring/getting_started.rst

     The metrics will be available on the path specified in ``path``, in the format specified in ``format``.

 #.
+Since version **0.6.0**, the metrics role is permanent and enabled on instances by default.
-Enable the role in the interface:
+    If you use old version of metrics, you should enable the role in the interface:

     ..  image:: images/role-enable.png
         :align: center

-    Since version **0.6.0**, the metrics role is permanent and enabled on instances by default.

 #.
 After the role has been initialized, the default metrics will be enabled
     and the global label ``alias`` will be set.